KordonBleu/jumpsuit/doc/application_protocol.md

 +------------+-------+----------------+
 ```

-The `"url"` doesn't contain the port.
+The `"url"` doesn't contain the port, as it is already avalaible in the PARTIAL_SERVER subpayload.
+A domain name should be prefered over an IPv4, which should be prefered over an IPv6.